Please purchase the course before starting the lesson.

 After 15 compressions, stop compressions and open the airway by tilting the head and lifting the chin.

 Put your hand on the infant’s forehead and tilt the head back.
 Lift the infant’s jaw by placing your index and middle fingers on the lower jaw; lift up.
 Aim for a neutral neck position and do not overextend the neck.

 Do not perform the head-tilt/chin-lift maneuver if you suspect the infant may have a neck injury.

-index and middle fingers on the lower jaw; lift straight up.
+In that case, the jaw-thrust is used.
+Lift the infant’s jaw by placing yourindex and middle fingers on the lower jaw; lift straight up.
 If their lips are closed, open the lower lip using your thumb.

 Give a breath while watching the chest rise.
 Repeat while giving a second breath.
 Breaths should be delivered over one second.